Heph3astus-zz/tag/readme.md

 There are walls which must be maneuvered around by both Players and Hunters, and also block the Hunter's ability to see players

 ### Running Simulation
-'''
-python3 sim.py
-'''
-Then simply enter the desired values and it will either read a previous network or initialize a new one
+go to your terminal of choice and type `python3 sim.py`, Then simply enter the desired values and it will either read a previous network or initialize a new one

 ### Network
 the network is just about as simple as it comes.
 It's just a feed forward network thats being trained with the simplest version of evolution